This page is based on information from Sam G, Ashley, David Rutter, Rory Barclay, Adam Fritz and Clint Okayama.

 This rapid two-player game requires accurate observation and quick reactions.
 It goes by various names.
 Some people just call it Speed or Spit, but that is also the name of another game.
 Sometimes it is called Chinese Spit (or Speed), and it previously appeared on this site under the name Double Flip.

-This page also describes the related game Aggravation, which is played with a variable size layout instead of a fixed row of four cards each.
+This page also describes the related games Aggravation and Frustration, which are played with a variable sized layout instead of a fixed row of four cards each.

 This game is for two players only, using a standard 52-card pack.
 Deal all the cards equally to the two players (26 each).